Watch Video: MLA Citation Style for a quick introduction to MLA citations.

 Here are some helpful tips on identifying and avoiding plagiarism:

 Here are some tips on preventing plagiarism when writing

 And, one more video on synthesizing information where you bring together your thoughts and the information you learn from other sources into your paper (citing where needed).

 How can you be sure that the information you find through Google or the library is going to be useful for your assignment?
-Use the SIFT steps below (Stop, Investigate, Find, Trace) to make sure your source is on track.
+Use the SIFT method to learn how to sort out the good stuff from the iffy stuff.
 You can also consult our Avoiding Bad or Fake News guide.

 *Design layout for SIFT based on shared image from the University of Oregon